Roy Meyer

-Roy Meyer (born 4 June 1991) is a Dutch judoka.
+Roy Meyer (born 4 June 1991) is a Dutch boxer and former judoka.

 He competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's +100 kg.
 In the quarter finals he was defeated by the eventual bronze medalist Or Sasson of Israel.
 In the repechage he was defeated by later bronze medalist Rafael Silva of Brazil.
 In the second round he eliminated Deo Gracia Ngokaba of Congo and in the third round he eliminated Kim Sung-Min of South Korea.

+On 22 December 2024, Meyer competed in his first boxing match against American internet personality and actor NickNack PattiWhack for the Influencer Championship Boxing (ICB) International Heavyweight Champion.
+Meyer officially announced his retirement from judo in July 2025.
+On 5 October 2025, he competed in his second boxing match against kickboxing and MMA veteran Melvin Manhoef.
+Meyer won the match in the second round after Manhoef had to retire due to an injury.